dannybabbev/exotic-indexer/README.md

 # 🌴 Exotic Sat Indexer

-A fast ordinals and exotic sats indexer written in Go
+A fast ordinals and exotic sats indexer written in Go.
+The indexer exposes a REST API which you can use to build sat hunting tools, ordinals wallets and other ordinals services.

 ## API Docs
 - Docs: https://docs.bitgem.tech/